SunPower/pvfactors/README.md

 -------------

 The documentation can be found [here](https://sunpower.github.io/pvfactors).
-It includes a lot of [tutorials](https://sunpower.github.io/pvfactors/tutorials/index.html) that describe many ways of using pvfactors.
+It includes a lot of [tutorials](https://sunpower.github.io/pvfactors/tutorials/index.html) that describe the different ways of using pvfactors.

 Quick Start